Stability of Chandrasekhar's nonlinear force-free fields: Introduction

-\\ This is demonstrated in \cite[Lemma 5.7]{FL20} for the flux of a 2D system.
-More specifically, the work \cite{FL20} demonstrated that any solutions to the transport equation conserve magnetic mean-square potential with divergence-free drifts in $L^{\infty}_{t}L^{2}_x$ thanks to the Sobolev regularity of $ \Phi$ in a 2D bounded domain.
-We show that $\Phi_{+}^{2}$ satisfies the transport equation $\partial_t\Phi_{+}^{2}+u\cdot \nabla \Phi_{+}^{2}=0$ in a distributional sense and (1.20) holds.
-Heuristically, Sobolev regularity of $\Phi$ (in $x$ and $t$) implies the renormalized property
+\\ For the 2D MHD system in a bounded domain, the flux of a weak ideal limit is a weak solution to the transport equation \cite[Lemma 5.6]{FL20} in contrast to the 3D case.
+More specifically, the work \cite{FL20} showed that any solutions to the transport equation in $L^{\infty}_t\dot{H}^{1}_{x}$ conserve magnetic mean-square potential with divergence-free drifts in $L^{\infty}_{t}L^{2}_x$.
+We show that the flux of weak ideal limits to axisymmetric Leray--Hopf solutions in $\mathbb{R}^{3}$ is a weak solution to the transport equation and conserves the generalized mean-square potential